Adding a feature

 User persona

-With “Joanna”, I had a persona that I could refer back to for key points.
+With Joanna, I had a persona that I could refer back to for key points.
 In particular, she prefers being able to have lessons/sections being broken down into easily-digestible chunks that are presented in a fun way.
 She also places great importance on being able to understand the “why” behind the examples, which would naturally manifest in the form of practical exercises.
+I took all feedback into account, but it was beneficial to have tenets that I built out from; these helped influence the subsequent user flow.

 Feature roadmap